Council tax premium for long-term empty properties

 The additional charge can only be removed by bringing your property back into use.

-There are two types of property that are not affected by the premium:
+There are six types of property that are not affected by the premium:

 If your bill shows a long-term empty premium and you think that your property is in one of these categories please contact us straight away.